antoniomuso/Next/README.md

 Since going to the next slide is more frequent than going back, we decided to enhance interface flexibility and comfort adding also the *Finger Snap* gesture to go on.
 It is a very easy gesture and rather impossible to confuse.

 ### Vocal Interaction
 Even if the gestural interaction is better to use because the voice channel is already employed for the presentation, it is important to say that it works only if you are in the field of view of Kinect sensors.
 For this reason, the use of vocal interaction in some cases could add flexibility giving you the possibility to change slides although you are not in a good position.
 On the other hand, if a malicious listener pronounces the command, it is recognized and generates an action undesired by the presenter.
+A possible solution could be using a speaker dependent system, so that the system is trained to recognize only the voice of the user.
+Microsoft Azure enables [this costumization](https://docs.microsoft.com/en-in/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train).

 In order to avoid that the pronunciation of the words "*next slide*" or "*previous slide*" inside more complex sentences triggers a command, we used a regular expression which matches commands if and only if they are pronounced alone or syntactically separated from the rest of the sentence.
 This way, an expression such as "*Next slide, please*" is recognized as a command, while "*Next slide will show...*" is not.